 No, boric acid does not good to kill bed bugs?
 Why?

 The reason is: it’s nearly impossible to get them to eat this chemical.

-They feed on human blood and unless you mix the boric acid with human blood, you are going to have a tough time to kill them.
+They feed on human blood, and unless you mix the boric acid with human blood, you will have a tough time killing them.

 Will Boric Acid Kill Bed Bug Eggs?

 No, boric acid cannot destroy the bed bug eggs; however, its primary technique for killing insects through its toxicity when ingested.

 However, it should make clear that the study above didn’t look at how useful boric acid would be in removing bed bug eggs.

 Unluckily, many people and sites on the net claim that boric acid or borax works.
 This looks maybe a rumor rather than a fact.

 Of course, there is something behind the idea boric acid does work on cockroaches, so the statement is that it will also work for bed bugs in the same way.

 Some people claim that it ‘suffocates’ the bed bugs, which is nonsense—bed bugs can survive in sealed, airtight plastic bags for longer than a year.